pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 ### Enable Debug Logging

 [Debug logging in EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-debugging.html) is implemented as a step.
-It is highly recommended that you utilize the [lifecycle configuration block](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html) with `ignore_changes` if other steps are being managed outside of Terraform.
+It is highly recommended that you utilize the resource options configuration with `ignoreChanges` if other steps are being managed outside of this provider.

 ```terraform
 resource "aws_emr_cluster" "example" {